Sihoiba/JH_MoreExaltedPerks/README.md

 Adds several new exalted perks to add more variety to the experience (especially inferno).

 * BAYONETTE - formers only.
 Changes their normal ranged weapon based melee attack, to a 20 damage piercing melee attack.
+* BLASTGUARD - formers only.
+Reduces splash damage by 75%

 ## Installing